Introduction to Python

 2.4.1.
 Accessing Items

-To access an item we can do it through its key
+To access an element, we can do so through its key

 diccionario["model"]